-In some States Police have established a priority telephone line for high priority events such as hold-up.
-There is a charge for use of this priority telephone line which is passed on to the client by ART Security (ART).
+In some States Police have established a priority line for high priority events such as hold-up.
+There is a charge for use of this priority line which is passed on to the client by ART.

-ART’s Monitoring Centre (MC) complies with the requirement of the State Fire Brigades for visual confirmation of a fire on site before Fire Brigade assistance can be requested.
-Substantial charges can be levied by the Fire Brigades to ART for attendance where there is no genuine event.
-If such charges are levied this cost will be passed on to the client.
+ART Security’s Monitoring Centre complies with the requirement of the State Fire Brigades for visual confirmation of a fire on site before Fire Brigade assistance can be requested.
+Substantial charges can be levied by the Fire Brigade for attendance where there is no genuine event.
+If such charges are levied to ART this cost will be passed on to the client.

 Note: In some States alarm events generated from mobile devices, such as pendants, cannot be classified as hold-ups.

 Category B: are monitored alarm events that do not fulfill the requirements of Category A.

 Category C: are alarm events generated from an unmonitored security system.

 - will attend all Category A alarm events providing they meet all the requirements of the definition; and,

 - will only attend Category B & C alarm events when there is confirmation that an offence has been or is being committed.